Courses Taught

 Mind, Language, and Cognition

-Intermediate level course on debates about mind, language, and cognitive science in both Philosophy and Psychology from the early 20th-century through today.
+Intermediate-level course on debates about mind, language, and cognitive science in both Philosophy and Psychology from the early 20th-century through today.
 Spring 2018; Fall 2019; Spring 2020.

 Knowledge and Reality

-Intermediate level course on classic and contemporary texts in metaphysics and epistemology.
+Intermediate-level course on classic and contemporary texts in metaphysics and epistemology.
 Fall 2020.

 Introduction to Ethics